alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 There’s a lot more that can and maybe should go into a `<windows.h>` wrapper, sometimes crucial “settings” of `<windows.h>` such as the `WIN32_WINNT` version macro, but the above is good enough for our purposes.

-A header wrapper’s job is exclusively to provide a clean include of some other party’s header, as if that header were reasonably designed.
+A header wrapper’s job is exclusively to provide a clean include of some other party’s header.
 To make it reliable and easy to understand, and to minimize name pollution, it should not provide additional functionality.
 Version 2’s general reusable **wrapper function** `set_icon` that provides clarity and convenience, should therefore not go into the `<windows.h>` wrapper but into a separate header that can provide more such support machinery.

 In that Windows API support machinery header it’s natural to include a little class for resource id’s, so that one avoids peppering the code with `MAKEINTRESOURCE` invocations and so that one can overload on resource id as argument, and have some confidence that an integer actually is a resource id.
 Let’s call it `Resource_id`.
 With that class in hand it’s also natural to add a reusable overload of `set_icon` that sets both the small and large icon with a given resource id, as we’ve found a need for: